Investigate alerts in Microsoft Defender XDR

 Prevent the IOCs from being blocked in the future:

-Once you save the suppression rule, in the Successful suppression rule creation page that appears, you can add the selected IOCs as indicators to the "allow list" and prevent them from being blocked in the future.
+Once you save the alert tuning rule, in the Successful rule creation page that appears, you can add the selected IOCs as indicators to the "allow list" and prevent them from being blocked in the future.

 All alert-related IOCs will be shown in the list.